The key to a successful energy transition - energy storage

 Progress in energy storage continues to make the transition away from fossil fuels, and towards a clean and zero-emission energy future, increasingly a fluid evolution.

 [See a list of commonplace and emerging energy storage technologies below in this article.]

-Renewables with storage produce sources of reliable, efficient, clean, and environmentally friendly energy with dramatically less greenhouse gas emissions (GHGs) than fossil fuels.
+Renewables coupled with storage produce sources of reliable, efficient, clean, and environmentally friendly energy with dramatically less greenhouse gas emissions (GHGs) than fossil fuels.

-Solar and wind are intermittent energy sources (as solar doesn't produce energy at night, and both wind and solar produce less energy when subject to weather conditions that limit their potential to generate energy).
+Solar and wind are variable energy sources (as solar doesn't produce energy at night, and both wind and solar produce less energy when subject to weather conditions that limit their potential to generate energy).

 The burning of fossil fuels is driving global warming; and in order to avoid the worst consequences of anthropogenic climate change, the world needs to transition away from fossil fuels to renewable energy.

 The current state of global energy production and consumption is far from static, however, with recent developments in sustainable energy technologies.
 There continue to be many recent breakthroughs in sustainable energy technologies, with none more critical than in the field of energy storage.

 For cities, states, and countries, to make a successful, accelerated transition to renewables, energy storage needs to be implemented on a global level.
 It must also be noted that the transition from fossil fuels to renewable energy would be expedited if renewable energy storage was simply more affordable.